becauseinterwebs/chitty/README.md

 The ocean effects are provided by the Pacifica code released as an example with the FastLED library.

 This code is incomplete as a better sky effect is needed (right now it's just a sky blue color but we want to add passing clouds simulation similar to the waves/whitecaps of the Pacifica code.)

+A wiring diagram will be provided at a later date.